-AFFIRMATIVE NEGATIVE 1ST Speaker 2nd Speaker ...
-That university entrance exams should be ...University entrance exams should not be eliminated because they are expensive... eliminated because they provide universities with much needed funds...
-3rd Speaker 4th Speaker ...because they are stressful for students and sometimes inaccurate. ...because there is no fairer way of deciding how can attend a particular university.
-ROUND 2: REBUTTAL PERIOD: Speakers Order: 2nd, 1st, 4th, 3rd
+AFFIRMATIVE NEGATIVE 1 ST Speaker 2 nd Speaker That university entrance exams should be eliminated because they are expensive University entrance exams should not be eliminated because they provide universities with much needed funds 3 rd Speaker because they are stressful for students 4 th Speaker and sometimes inaccurate. because there is no fairer way of deciding how can attend a particular university.
+ROUND 2: REBUTTAL PERIOD: Speakers Order: 2 nd , 1 st , 4 th , 3rd

-Figure 38#: A Debate in 2 Rounds
+Figure 40#: A Debate in 2 Rounds